osifojohn/fintech-frontend-assessment/README.md

-# Fintech Frontend Assessment
+# Fintech Frontend

-A modern fintech application built with React, TypeScript, and Redux Toolkit, focusing on loan management and transactions.
+A modern fintech application built with React, TypeScript, and Redux Toolkit, focusing on loan management and transactions, completed in less than three days

 ## Table of Contents